 Preheat the oven to 350°F. Line a sheet pan with a nonstick baking mat or parchment paper, and set aside.

-In a the bowl of a stand mixer using the flat beater attachment, cream the softened butter, granulated sugar and brown sugar until the butter is light yellow and the sugars are well incorporated.
+In a the bowl of a stand mixer using the flat beater attachment, cream ½ cup unsalted butter, ½ cup granulated sugar and ¼ cup brown sugar until the butter is light yellow and the sugars are well incorporated.
 Use a rubber spatula to scrape down the sides.

-Add in the applesauce, egg and vanilla extract, beating until combined.
+Add in 2 tablespoons applesauce, 1 egg and 1 ½ teaspoons pure vanilla extract, beating until combined.
 Scrape down the sides using the rubber spatula, ensuring all ingredients are getting mixed.

-Measure the flour, salt and soda into the mixing bowl before turning on the mixer at a low speed.
+Measure 1 cup all-purpose flour, ½ teaspoon kosher salt and ½ teaspoon baking soda into the mixing bowl before turning on the mixer at a low speed.
 Continue mixing until the batter has come together and is nice and sticky.

-Measure in the rolled oats and chocolate chips.
+Measure in 1 ¼ cups rolled oats and ¾ cup bittersweet or dark chocolate chips.
 Gently fold them into the batter using a rubber spatula.

 Scoop the cookie dough into individual cookies onto the prepared baking sheet.
 Leave 1½” inches of space between each scoop to ensure the cookies don’t spread and run into each other as they bake.